MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-resiliency-aspnet-core/includes/6-exercise-implement-infrastructure-resiliency.md

     kubectl scale deployment productsbackend --replicas=0
     ```

 1. Go to the eShop web app and try to view the products.
-There will be a delay until the error message, "There is a problem loading our products.
+There will be a delay until the error message, "There's a problem loading our products.
 Please try again later."

 1. Restart the product service pods: